zorael/kameloso/README.md

       you | !info
  kameloso | @you: for more information just use Google
       you | !vods
- kameloso | See See https://twitch.tv/zorael/videos for Channel's on-demand videos (stored temporarily)
+ kameloso | See https://twitch.tv/zorael/videos for Channel's on-demand videos (stored temporarily)
       you | !commands
  kameloso | Available commands: !info, !vods, !source
       you | !oneliner del vods